Nanoporous materials: Organic

 Organic nanoporous materials are polymers made from elements such as boron, carbon, nitrogen, and oxygen.
 These materials are usually microporous although mesoporous/microporous structures do exist.
-These include covalent organic frameworks (COFs), covalent triazine frameworks, polymers of intrinsic microporosity (PIMs), hypercrosslinked polymers (HCPs), and conjugated microporous polymers (CMPs).
+These include covalent organic frameworks (COFs), covalent triazine frameworks, polymers of intrinsic microporosity (PIMs), hyper cross-linked polymers (HCPs), and conjugated microporous polymers (CMPs).
 Each of these has different structures and manufacturing steps.
 In general, to create organic nanoporous materials, a monomer with greater than 2 branches (i.e. covalent bonds) is dissolved in a solvent.
 After additional monomers are added and polymerization occurs, the solvent is removed and the remaining structure is considered a nanoporous material.

 Organic nanoporous materials can be further classified into crystalline and amorphous networks.
 Crystalline networks are materials that have a well-defined pore sizes.
 The pore sizes are so well defined that simply by changing the monomer, one can obtain different pore sizes.
 COFs are an example of such crystalline structure.
 In contrast, amorphous nanoporous materials have a distribution of pore sizes and are usually disordered.
 An example is PIMs.
 Both categories have various uses in gas sorption and catalysis reactions.